MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 <a name="download"><a/>
 ## Download R Server installer

-Get the zipped RServerSetup installer file from one of the following download sites.
+Get the zipped installation file from one of the following download sites.

 | Site | Edition | Details |
 |------|---------|---------|